CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 CGNS, or for the end user unconcerned with the internal workings of the system, the Overview may prove sufficient documentation by itself.

-The Overview also includes certain information that is current as of the document date but which may change with time.
+The Overview also includes certain current information as of the document date but may change with time.
 All information on CGNS compatible :ref:`"applications" software <application_software-ref>` (i.e., external programs such as grid generators, flow codes, or postprocessors) is of this type.
 Also subject to change is the information